tbrowder/CalendarConverter/README.md

 Copyright © 2021 Tom Browder

-This library is free software; you can redistribute it or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute or modify it under the Artistic License 2.0.